aaronshaver/elevator-simulation/README.md

 ## Usage

-Probalby best to run it inside IntelliJ or your preferred Java IDE
+Probably best to run it inside IntelliJ or your preferred Java IDE